GeneralBots/botbook/src/11-features/storage.md

 ## Summary

-BotServer's storage architecture distributes data across specialized systems optimized for different access patterns.
+botserver's storage architecture distributes data across specialized systems optimized for different access patterns.
 PostgreSQL handles structured data with transactional integrity.
 Drive provides scalable object storage for files and documents.
 Valkey accelerates access to frequently used information.
 Qdrant enables semantic search through vector storage.
 Understanding this architecture helps you configure storage appropriately, implement effective backup strategies, and troubleshoot issues when they arise.
 The result is a storage foundation that supports the diverse requirements of conversational AI applications while maintaining performance and reliability.